 Aug.
 25, 1888 - Dr. Archibald Y. Paddock of Main Street joins his 18-year-old son, Harry, in their favorite activity, target shooting, in a nearby field.
-Something goes amiss, and Dr. Paddock accidentally shoots and kills his son.
-When he sees what he has done, he turns the gun on himself.
-Dr. Paddock's body is found fallen across the body of his son.
-Deputy Coroner Albert M. Tallmadge rules Dr. Paddock's death was caused by "temporary insanity."
-[Dr. Paddock was one of Ridgefield's leading citizens and had been treasurer of the First Congregational Church.]
+Something goes amiss, and Dr. Paddock shoots and kills his son.
+He turns the gun on himself. and his body is found fallen across the body of his son.
+Deputy Coroner Albert M. Tallmadge rules Dr. Paddock's death was caused by "temporary insanity," but the family believed Paddock deliberately killed Harry because his son was planning to pursue a career different from what the doctor wanted.
+Dr. Paddock was one of Ridgefield's leading citizens and had been treasurer of the First Congregational Church.
 Sept.
 23, 1888 - Today, Sunday, is the last of 13 straight days on which it has rained in town.